MislavJaksic/SAP-ABAP-Development/SmartForms/README.md

 SmartForm settings: SMARTFORMS, Utilities, Settings.

-### Create SmartForms Form
+### Create a SmartForm

-Never change an existing SmartForm form, copy it and create a Z named form.
-You can create a new, empty SmartForm.
+Don't change an existing SmartForm, instead, copy it and create a Z named form.
+You can also create a new, empty SmartForm.
 SmartForms are divided into Global Settings and Pages and Windows.

 ### SmartForms Global Settings